automi-team/OKR-Q4-21/README.md

 # OKR-Q4-21
 *Automi OKRs for the 4th quarter of 2021*

+We've spent this year testing technology, refining our product vision and proving the willingness to pay of our customers.
+Our aim for this last quarter is to end the year with everything we need to take off in 2022.
+This includes 3 key things: a loyal customer basis, a product MVP and an early stage marketing platform.
+Therefore our objectives below:

 ## [O1.
 Happy early stage customers](https://github.com/automi-team/OKR-Q4-21/milestone/1)

 ### [KR1: 3 POCs completed](https://github.com/automi-team/OKR-Q4-21/projects/2)